-The auditors, Ernst and Young, have indicated their willingness to continue in office in accordance with Section 139(5) of the Companies Act, 2019 (Act 992) as well as Sections 81(4) and 81(5) of the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930).
+The auditors, Ernst and Young, have indicated their willingness to continue in office in accordance with Section 139(5) of the Companies Act, 2019 (Act 992) as well as Sections 81(4) and 81(5) of the Banks and Specialised Deposit-Taking

+Institutions Act, 2016 (Act 930).
 Amount of audit fee payable as at 31 December 2021 was GH¢816,000.

-Particulars of entries in the interest register
+Particulars of Entries in the Interest Register

-The directors do not have any interest to be entered in the interest register during the year.
+One director made a disclosure of an interest which was entered in the interest register during the year.